Zoten64/The-Harbor-Hearth/README.md

     Must have

-3. As a customer I can order and pay online so I don't have to wait in line at the counter to do so
+3. As a customer I can order online so I don't have to wait in line at the counter to do so
     - AC1: The website should have an option to order
     - AC2: The customer should be given a short and easy to remember order number